ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 }
 ```
 The isRequiredToUpdate is a simple boolean that I use to see whether the widget needs to be updated with new data (see Implementing Widget Data Manager).
 If there is no new widget data than we should return the completion handler with .noData.
-Otherwise if we have new date we should return it with .newData after we have updated the UI.
+Otherwise if we have new data we should return it with .newData after we have updated the UI.

 ## Use ViewWillAppear